deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

     Name of the date column.
 The date the sample was acquired (Useful for TimeSeries problems).
 This column is standardized using `pd.Timestamp`.

 All these and more can be defined and accessed on the Dataset Object.
-This allows the user the flexibility to define these column names whichever they seam fit, and allows use of the these tags to standardize development around this data.
+This allows the user the flexibility to define these column names whichever they seem fit, and allows use of the these tags to standardize development around this data.